Provided master planning and architectural design services for a 76,100 sq. ft. building

 Madison College Goodman South CampusMadison, WI

-Madison College wished to do more for the underserved and targeted an area of Dane County with low levels of education and income.
-Members of that group were invited to participate in public meetings and interviews, which eventually contributed to the creation of the Goodman South Campus.
-Community input was instrumental in confirming the location of the facility and the programs offered, and the resulting building interiors highlight the diversity of the surrounding community and tell the stories of the cultural groups in a variety of ways.
-The building was completely funded by private donors through an expansive fundraising effort, initiated to avoid the project creating a tax impact for those it sought to help.Read more
+The new Goodman South Campus sprang to life from Madison College's desire to do more for the underserved of Madison.
+The College targeted an area of Dane County with low levels of education and income and engaged community members with interviews and public meetings to learn about their needs and thoughts on higher education.
+This engagement eventually contributed to the creation of the Goodman South Campus.
+This community input was instrumental in confirming the location of the facility and the programs offered, and the resulting interior spaces highlight the diversity of the surrounding community and tell the stories of the cultural groups in a variety of ways.
+Goodman South Campus was completely funded by private donors through an expansive fundraising effort, initiated to avoid the project creating a tax impact for those it sought to help.Read more

-The 76,100 sq. ft two-story skewed-L shaped building is designed around the priorities codified in Madison College’s “Pillars of Promise.”
+The Goodman South Campus is a 76,100 sq. ft two-story skewed-L shaped building designed around the priorities codified in Madison College’s “Pillars of Promise.”
 Several of the pillars helped to define the plan:

 - Personal – affirmatively provide for the needs of each student